Secure Your Visa To Dream Country

 Being confident during the US visa interview helps.
 We would suggest maintaining a confident posture and speaking slowly and intelligently.

-Directly maintain eye contact with the visa officer to understand the reaction, and be convincing.
+Maintain direct eye contact with the visa officer to gauge their reaction and be convincing.

 If you don’t understand the question asked, politely ask the visa officer to repeat it.
 Do not modify your past answers if you are not asked.